hotwax/training-assignment/Module 5/Problem 15/explanation.md

 * `modify-overwrite-beta:`  It modifies the "customers" array by updating the total amount and customer ID.
 It also assigns names to the first two customers.

 * `remove:` It removes the "customerId" field from each order in the "cu.

-* `sort:` It sorts the "customers" array based on the default sorting order.